pj8912/flask-google-login/README.md

 # flask-google-login
-Register and Login using Google
+Register and Login with Google OAuth using Flask and SQLite

 ## Install requirements